 • Location: The location of your BigQuery data.
 For example, if you are in the USA, the location is ’US.’

-• Destination Format: The format of the file you need in Google Cloud Storage(GCS).
+• Destination Format: The file format you need in Google Cloud Storage(GCS).

-• Compression Type: The specific compression type supported by the file format.
+• Compression Type: The specific compression type is supported by the file format.

-• Delimiter: For CSV, t and tab are used to indicate the boundary between columns.
+• Delimiter: For CSV, t and tab indicate the boundary between columns.

 • Boolean: The default value is true allowing header rows to be printed to the exported data.

-• Project_ID, Dataset, Table: Details of the Table you are exporting your data from.
+• Project_ID, Dataset, Table: Details of the Table you export your data from.

-• Bucket, Filename.ext: The storage location of your file in GCS and the filename with the desired format.
+• Bucket, Filename.ext: The file’s storage location in GCS and the filename with the desired format.

 Given below is an example of exporting ‘maindataset.mytable’ in CSV filename onefile.csv with GZIP compression in a GCS bucket named bucket-one.